Spark plugs: what they do, symptoms of bad plugs and how many of them in a car

 What other components do they work with?

-Since spark plugs are part of the ignition system, they work in conjunction with ignition coils, which act as an electromagnet and inductor to generate electricity using the car battery, and with distributors that take electricity from an ignition coil and distributes it to the spark plugs and engine.
+Since spark plugs are part of the ignition system, they work in conjunction with ignition coils, which act as an electromagnet and inductor to generate electricity using the car battery, and with distributors that take electricity from an ignition coil and distribute it to the spark plugs and engine.

 What are spark plugs made of?